oktadev/okta-blog/_source/_posts/2021-11-08-k8s-api-server-oidc.md

 - An Okta account.
 You can sign up for a free account [here](https://developer.okta.com/signup/).
 If you like, you can use another OIDC provider or [Dex](https://github.com/dexidp/dex), and the steps should be similar.
 - A Kubernetes cluster.
 I'm using [k3d](https://k3d.io/) to run a local [k3s](https://k3s.io/) cluster.
 You can use any Kubernetes distribution, including managed PaaS like Amazon EKS, AKS, and GKE, and so on.
-- kubectl installed on your machine.
+- [kubectl](https://kubernetes.io/docs/tasks/tools/) installed on your machine.
-- Terraform installed on your machine.
+- [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) installed on your machine.
 This is not required if you do the Okta configuration via the [Okta Admin Console](https://login.okta.com/) GUI.

 ## Set up an Okta OIDC application and authorization server

 You can achieve OIDC login for the cluster by creating a simple OIDC application with Okta either using the Okta CLI or the Admin Console.
 But with an OIDC application alone, you would have to use the client secret to authenticate from kubectl or any other client library.
-Which does not scale and is not better than default k8s authentication mechanisms as you won't have granular controls over users and roles.
-For a more helpful setup, we would need an OIDC application and an authorization server with customized claims and policies for Kubernetes.
-This way, we can make use of Okta to manage users and permissions as well.
+Authenticating with the client secret does not scale and is not better than default k8s authentication mechanisms, as you won't have granular controls over users and roles.
+For a more helpful setup, we  need an OIDC application and an authorization server with customized claims and policies for Kubernetes.
+This way, we can use Okta to manage users and permissions as well.

 There are multiple ways to set up an OIDC application and authorization server in Okta.
 If you prefer to do this via a GUI, then follow the **Configure Your Okta Org section** from [this article](/blog/2021/10/08/secure-access-to-aws-eks#configure-your-okta-org) to do it via the Okta Admin Console.